mbolam/mmt/4-openRefine.md

 For better faceting and clustering, sometimes its better to split multi-valued cells within the same column.
 In OpenRefine this makes new rows in each record.
 These can be recombined later, after the data is cleaned.

-{% include figure.html img="refine_splitcell.png" alt="OpenRefine Clustering Tools" caption="OpenRefine Clustering Tools" width="100%" %}
+{% include figure.html img="refine_splitcell.png" alt="OpenRefine Split Multi-Value Cell Tool" caption="penRefine Split Multi-Value Cell Tool" width="100%" %}

 ### Clustering